-Sometimes it’s not appropriate to use essential oils in a public office area as others will be affected so use common sense and courtesy if your colleagues are in close proximity to where you’re using the oils.
-Further, safety precautions are extra important when using essential oils in a public place.
+Sometimes it’s not appropriate to use essential oils in a public office area because others will be affected.
+In this case, use common sense and courtesy toward your colleagues within close proximity of where you’re using the oils.
+In addition, safety precautions are extra important when using essential oils in a public place.
 Here’s a story to illustrate what I mean:

 When I lived in Rome, I worked in Human Resources for an agency of the United Nations.
 My boss frequently used homeopathic remedies to address his health issues.
-He was fine with my using a small diffuser at my desk.
-His only request was this: No Peppermint!
-No Eucalyptus!
+He was fine with me using a small diffuser at my desk.
+His only request was that I never diffuse Peppermint (Mentha x piperita) essential oil.
 Why?
-Because he knew that both of those oils could make his remedies ineffective.
+Because he knew that mint could possibly render his homeopathic remedy ineffective.

-The nature of my job made my office a beehive of activity with human traffic.
-By diffusing essential oils, my office was pleasant and comforting and kept me protected from all the airborne germs I was potentially exposed to with the high flow of activity in my space.
+The nature of my job at the UN made my office a beehive of human activity.
+By lightly diffusing essential oils, my office was not only pleasant and comforting but kept me protected from the airborne germs I was potentially exposed to with the high flow of people in my workspace.

-I made sure to avoid using anything too sweetly floral or to diffuse essential oils that could pose a possible danger to pregnant women.
-My favorites were the citrus oils and the woody oils.
+I made sure to avoid using anything too floral or to diffuse essential oils that could pose a possible danger to pregnant women.
+My favorites to diffuse were the citrus oils.
 When my boss was out of town, I would diffuse the mints, which were very popular with visitors.
 Never once, in twelve years, did anyone ever enter my office and say “pew…what stinks?”